 Technology projects are categorized as Major or Non-major.
 Major Information Technology Projects are defined as information technology projects that (i) are mission critical, (ii) have statewide application; or (iii) have a total estimated cost of more than $1 million.
 Non-major Information Technology Projects are those technology projects with a total estimated cost greater than or equal to $100,000 and less than $1 million, that are not mission critical, and do not have statewide application.
-Information Technology Projects with a total estimated cost less than $100,000 can be managed at the College unit level, and use of the best practices contained in the PM Standard is strongly encouraged, but not required.
-Faculty research projects funded by grants are not subject to this standard but if the project requires Information Technology resources or impacts the Information Technology operation of the College than it is strongly recommended that a project management methodology be followed.
+Information Technology Projects with a total estimated cost less than $100,000 can be managed at the university unit level, and use of the best practices contained in the PM Standard is strongly encouraged, but not required.
+Faculty research projects funded by grants are not subject to this standard but if the project requires Information Technology resources or impacts the Information Technology operation of the university than it is strongly recommended that a project management methodology be followed.

 Information Technology Project Management Office (PMO)

 The Project Management Office within IT at William & Mary provides management oversight and guidance for IT's entire project portfolio.
 The PMO performs three roles: first, the PMO facilitates the project proposal and selection process with the aid of the Project Management Oversight Committee (PMOC); second, the PMO serves as a central repository for the storage of project documentation; and, third, the PMO is responsible for ensuring that appropriate Project Manager training is available to project managers in IT.